akeneo/pim-docs/reference/api/index.rst

 ====== ===========
 Verb   Description
 ====== ===========
-GET	   Used for retrieving a resource or collection.
+GET	   Used for retrieving a resource or collection of resources.
 POST   Used for creating a resource.
-PATCH  Used for updating a resource with partial JSON data.
+PATCH  Used for partially updating a resource.
 PUT	   Used for replacing a resource.
 DELETE Used for deleting a resource.
 ====== ===========